amirdew/CollectionViewPagingLayout/README.md

 ```swift
 import CollectionViewPagingLayout
 ```
-- Set the layout for collection view:
+- Set the layout for your collection view:
 (in most cases you want a paging effect so make sure you enable it)
 ```swift
 let layout = CollectionViewPagingLayout()